 The Importance of Waterproofing

 Some frustrating things can happen without proper bathroom waterproofing.
-For example, cracks that can appear in the foundation or joints exposed to water can lead to severe structural problems like leaks, spalling, and deterioration.
+For example, cracks that can appear in the foundation or joints exposed to water can lead to severe structural problems like leaks, spalling, deterioration and drummy tiles.

-For timber-built properties like post-war homes or Queenslanders, or homes that have wooden cabinetry, moisture from the water penetration will lead to rotting, delamination of wood, and moulds.
+For timber-built properties like post-war homes or Queenslanders, and properties with a timber floor bathroom and wooden cabinetry, moisture from the water penetration will lead to rotting, delamination of wood, and moulds.

 Mould growth is a significant health hazard.
 Exposure to moulds can lead to allergies, asthma, irritation, and fungal infections.